ringcentral/integration-blog/_posts/2018-12-27-reactive-programming-in-java.markdown

 There are two key types to understand when working with RxJava:

 - An observable represents any object that can get data from a data source and whose state may be of interest to the other objects may register an interest
-- An observer is any object that wishes to be notified when the state of another object changes An observer subscribes to an Observable sequence.
+- An observer is any object that wishes to be notified when the state of another object changes.
+An observer subscribes to an Observable sequence.
 The sequence sends items to the observer one at a time.

 The observer handles each one before processing the next one.
 If many events come in asynchronously, they must be stored in a queue or dropped.